Cricket: World Cup Table - UrduPoint

 Cricket: World Cup Table

-World Cup table after a no-result washout between India and New Zealand in Nottingham on Thursday (played, won, lost, tied, no result, points)
+World Cup table after Tuesday's match (played, won, lost, tied, no result, points)